FarmBot-Docs/farmbot-software/v15/app/controls/move.md

 Depending on how you usually view your FarmBot, you may need to change which direction each arrow button sends your FarmBot so that the virtual controls match your real-life perspective.
 For example, if you usually view your FarmBot from the front (looking at the FarmBot logo on the tool head), you would want the <span class="fb-button fb-gray"><i class='fa fa-arrow-left'></i></span> button to send FarmBot in the `negative Y` direction.
 If you usually view your FarmBot from the side with the electronics box, you would want the <span class="fb-button fb-gray"><i class='fa fa-arrow-left'></i></span> button to send FarmBot in the `negative X` direction.

-You can change the direction along each axis that the arrow buttons send your FarmBot by using the Invert Jog Button toggles in the (cog) menu in the top right of the panel.
+You can change the direction along each axis that the arrow buttons send your FarmBot by using the Invert Jog Button toggles in the (cog) menu in the popup.
 You can also swap the X and Y axis buttons, which will also rotate the map in the farm designer by 90 degrees.

 ![move settings menu](_images/move_settings_menu.png)